-Ice hockey is a dangerous sport due to the high speeds, slippery surface, sharp blades and a solid puck traveling at up to 100 miles at hour!
+Ice hockey is a dangerous sport due to the high speeds, slippery surface, sharp blades and a solid puck traveling at up to 100 miles an hour!
 However, players do wear extensive protective gear, including helmets.

 Most common acute injuries

-Contusions occurs in a muscle when there has been a direct impact.
+Contusions occur in a muscle when there has been a direct impact.
 The most common site for a contusion is a quadriceps muscle contusion, which is sometimes then referred to as a 'charley horse' or a 'dead leg'.
 They can occur in any muscle, with the hamstrings and calf muscles being other common locations.
 Read more on treatment for contusions.